COSC3020/tsp-comparison-DojeeDev/README.md

 ### Analysis

 I made a program `test.js` that will test the two programs with increasing by powers of 2 input sizes.
 The inputs are randomly generated.
 Then the data is saved to a csv file.
-My program crashed for inputs bigger than 1000, which meant I couldn't get a run time of an hour yet.
+My program crashed for inputs bigger than 1000 when testing held karp, which meant I couldn't get a run time of an hour yet.

 ![cities vs time](./cities-vs-time.png)